 Guns: Real firearms, even if disabled or unloaded, are strictly prohibited in all convention spaces.
 If you are an off-duty law enforcement officer carrying your sidearm through convention space, please come see the Head of Security when you enter the con so there are no unfortunate misunderstandings.

+If you want to make sure your prop follows our prop policy, please email a picture and description of your prop to [email protected] You can also check your prop onsite with any member of our Security team.
 Any prop being used in an unsafe or threatening manner may be confiscated by Security.
 Security may ask you at any time to put a prop away or change out of a costume based on its acceptability.
 The Manager on Duty of Security has the final say as to the acceptability of any prop or costume.

 Please be advised our policies are subject to change and should be reviewed closer to the convention to ensure your costume still falls within our rules.